apioo/typeschema/migration.md

 # Migration

-The following list covers all major restrictions to JsonSchema.
-This should help to migrate your JsonSchema to TypeSchema:
+The following list covers all major restrictions to JSON Schema.
+This should help to migrate your JSON Schema to TypeSchema.
+Also please take a look at our [migration tool](https://typeschema.org/migration/jsonschema) which allows you to automatically convert a JSON Schema into a TypeSchema.

 ## No-Type